TeselaGen/api-client/README.md

 ### Notes:

 Default shell in `Ubuntu` is `dash`, to which `/bin/sh` is symlinked.
 But `dash` doesn't have the `pipefail` option.
-Thats why some of our shell scripts have the following line:
+That's why some of our shell scripts have the following line:

 ```bash
 # pipefail is necessary to propagate exit codes (but it may not be supported by your shell)